TickTeam/guide-tt/how_to_set_language_for_ticktick.md

 2. Tap the gear-shaped icon in the upper-right corner.

-3. Tap “Preferences”, then tap “Language”.
+3. Tap "Preferences", then tap "Language".